 The three-plus-two pattern is probably the most common one for songs in five, as we see from this passage of Cream’s “White Room.”

 7/4 and 7/8 time signatures are also usually grouped in twos and threes – 2+2+3, 2+3+2 and 3+2+2 are all possibilities.
-In pop music, the most common is probably 2+2+3, because we effectively feel it as a measure of four plus a measure of three.
+In pop music, the most common is probably 2+2+3 — or, to put the same thing slightly differently, 4+3, because we feel such measures as a bar of four plus a bar of three.
 So if we see a piece in 7/4 that seems to emphasize the first, third and fifth beats, here’s how we might think about it.

 An iconic example of 7/4 is Pink Floyd’s “Money,” which clearly presents as two plus two plus three (or just four plus three).
 Here’s the opening bass line.

-We hear the first four beats, which seem “normal” to us because so many pop songs are in 4/4, and then three more beats that present themselves as another measure of four but with the last beat snipped off.
+The first four beats initially sound “normal” to us because so many pop songs are in 4/4, and then there are three more beats that present themselves as another measure of four but with the last beat snipped off.

 The main riff of Soundgarden’s “Outshined” is also in 7/4.